leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 Using [**route optimization software**](https://elogii.com/blog/guide-to-route-optimization-software/) to plan deliveries makes your operations more organized.

-You won’t have to rely on self-determined drivers to drop-off orders.
+You won’t have to rely on self-determined drivers to drop off orders.

 Or their intuition and experience to find the customers’ location.